 Predicting long-term funding availability for capital construction projects is challenging.
 SANDAG will collect TransNet sales tax revenues through 2048, although the exact dollar value is less certain.
 While collections can be reasonably forecasted over the short term, forecasting models cannot capture the complicated changes in macroeconomics and consumer behavior that occur over long time periods.
 As a result, the accuracy of a forecast decreases the farther it is extrapolated from actual data.
 When forecasting 40 years into the future, even relatively small changes to models produce large variations in forecasts during the final years of the TransNet Extension Ordinance.
-As shown in Exhibit 52, current revenue forecasts were notably lower than the initial forecasts-a difference driven primarily by the effects of the Great Recession.
+As shown in Exhibit 52, actual collections were notably lower than the initial forecasts-a difference driven primarily by the effects of the Great Recession.

-Through 2016, Actual TransNet Collections Were Consistent With the Ordinance Forecast
+Through 2016, Actual TransNet Collections Were Significantly Lower than the Ordinance Forecast

-Before the TransNet Extension passed, SANDAG estimated it would generate \$14 billion, as measured in 2002 dollars, in sales tax revenue over its 40-year life-or approximately \$39 billion in nominal (year of collection) dollars.
-Over the first eight years of the TransNet Extension, actual collections compared favorably to the ordinance forecast presented to voters.
-Exhibit 52 shows actual collections through 2016 compared against the estimates presented to voters and found only a slight 0.6 percent variance.57
+Before the TransNet Extension passed, SANDAG estimated it would generate \$14 billion, as measured in 2002 dollars, in sales tax revenue over its 40-year life-or approximately \$36 billion in nominal (year of collection) dollars.
+Sales tax collections under the extension began in 2009, coinciding with the Great Recession.
+Over the first eight years of the TransNet Extension, actual collections were much lower than the ordinance forecast presented to voters.
+Exhibit 52 shows actual collections through 2016 were 22.6 percent lower than initially forecasted-a difference of more than \$566 million dollars.65